MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-speech-to-text-ux-guidelines.md

 1. High contrast between text and background.
 2. Avoid presenting too much text on-screen at one time.
-3. Use a large enough text size, for the screen size.
+3. Use a large enough text size for the screen size.

 #### Good practices

-1. Ensure users can find and enable TTS settings before engaging in game chat.
+1. Ensure users can find and enable text-to-speech settings before engaging in game chat.
 2. Avoid clashes with other UI elements.
-3. When stacking multiple replies, add newest strings from the bottom.
+3. When stacking multiple replies, add newest strings at the bottom.
 4. Distinguish between speakers.
 5. Use a clear, readable font.
 6. Allow the conversation window and content to be customized by the user.